red-hat-storage/ocs-training/ocp4ocs4/ocs4-disconnected-install.md

   }
   ```

-## Building and mirroring the Operator catalog image
+## Building and mirroring standard redhat-operator catalog image

-- **build oeprators catalog for redhat operators**
+- **Build oeprators catalog for redhat operators**
 The tag of the `origin-operator-registry` in the `--from` flag should match the major and minor versions of the OCP cluster (e.g. 4.3)
   ```
   oc adm catalog build --insecure --appregistry-endpoint https://quay.io/cnr --appregistry-org redhat-operators --from=quay.io/openshift/origin-operator-registry:4.4 --to=${MIRROR_REGISTRY_DNS}/olm/redhat-operators:v1 --registry-config=${AUTH_FILE}
   ```

-- **mirror the redhat-operators catalog**
+- **Mirror the redhat-operators catalog**
-This is a long operation and should take ~1-2 hours.
-It requires ~60-70 GB of disk space on the bastion (the mirror machine)
+This is a long operation and could take 1-5 hours.
+It requires 60-70 GB of disk space on the bastion (the mirror machine).
   ```
   oc adm catalog mirror ${MIRROR_REGISTRY_DNS}/olm/redhat-operators:v1 ${MIRROR_REGISTRY_DNS}  --insecure --registry-config=${AUTH_FILE}
   ```